7.5×55mm Swiss: Reloading

 Despite its nomenclature, the 7.5×55mm Swiss designed for 7.78 mm (0.306 in) bullets can use the same 7.62 mm (.308 in) bullets as in well known .308 Winchester a.k.a.
 7.62x51mm NATO and .30-06 Springfield cartridges, all of which have very slightly wider land and groove diameters.
 This allows for ease of handloading and custom competition or hunting loads, as nearly any .308 diameter bullet may be used.
 However, most Swiss match shooters use standard GP 11 military ammunition, a testament to the quality of the factory loading of the GP 11 round.

-While the scarcity of reloadable cartridge cases previously made the 7.5 mm Swiss problematic for US shooters, reloadable cases are easily produced by reforming .284 Winchester brass.
-Case rims are slightly undersized, but this presents no problems so long as the rifle's extractor is in good condition.
+While the scarcity of reloadable cartridge cases previously made the 7.5×55mm Swiss problematic for US shooters, reloadable cases are easily produced by reforming .284 Winchester brass.
+Case rims are slightly undersized (12.01mm vs. 12.65mm), but this presents no problems so long as the rifle's extractor is in good condition.
 This allows the handloader to produce a GP90/23 load that is safe for the Schmidt–Rubin Model 1889 rifle.
 Prvi Partizan has been producing newly made brass for reloaders as well as loaded ammunition so supplies of reloadable brass are less difficult to obtain.